Who Is Sawtooth Simulation?

 Dr. Richard Martineau

-Dr. Richard Martineau has over thirty years of experience conducting and managing numerical methods R&D and computational engineering investigations at INL.
+Dr. Richard Martineau is the Founder and Chief Scientist of Sawtooth Simulation.
+He has over thirty years of experience managing numerical methods R&D and computational engineering investigations at INL.
 He led the development of the MOOSE framework and many of the MOOSE-based physics tools.
 Rich's technical knowledge includes multi-physics, CFD, and compressible material dynamics.
 Rich received multiple INL Laboratory Director's Awards for leading MOOSE and MOOSE-based physics efforts and two R&D 100 Awards for MOOSE and Cardinal.

 Dr. David Andrs